cafe-megabyte/MacQuadra/README.md

 ## Configure private download for supplying ROM and disk image
 For personal builds or private TestFlight distribution, you can configure private ZIP download URLs.
+This provides a **Zero-Click Setup process:** Install the app – and it will boot up from scratch.

 Copy the example file: